kflekac/endosomes/README.md

 ### Supplementary 5
 The 1905 gene product entries (as extracted from GO) annotated with any of the GO cellular compartment annotations found within Supplementary 1
-  Note: This is a non redundant list that allows you to filter out certain evidence or particular, unwanted annotations.
+  Note: This is a redundant list that allows you to filter out certain evidence or unwanted annotations.
 These GO annotations only contain a total of 664 unique gene products.

 ### Supplementary 6
 A list of the final, curated early endosome set of gene products.
-Contains the Uniprot Accession, Gene Symbol, Gene/Protein Name, and whether these entries were chosen due to manual curation (expert curation by Prof. P. Gleeson) or network curation (as detailed in the report, methods section 2.1.2.1).
+Contains the Uniprot Accession, Gene Symbol, Gene/Protein Name, and whether these entries were chosen due to *Manual* curation (expert curation by Prof. P. Gleeson) or *Network* curation (as detailed in the report, methods section 2.1.2.1).

 ### Supplementary 7
-The total protein-protein interaction file, as found in Supplementary 3, after the applciation of a >= 0.5 filter to the *weight* column
+The total protein-protein interaction file, as found in Supplementary 3, after the application of an edge weight >= 0.05 filter
 Contains 5200 entries, between 2090 different interactors.

 ### Supplementary 8